JonathanWilbur/libsyscall/README.md

 defines functions that take a system call number, followed by a fixed number of arguments.
 The system call number, and the arguments are placed in the correct registers by this function, and the system call is then triggered, and its return code returned directly to the caller.
+(Yes, I know, this is not the most performant way of doing it, but it produces smaller, simpler code.)

 `syscall-x86-64.s` contains this minimal amount of assembly on Linux on the x86-64 instruction set architecture.
 Pull requests are welcome to implement